excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-RECIPES.md

 ### Implementation
 The following steps provide guidance around adding a new service

-1. Add a new class to Launchpad.Services
+1. Add a new class to Voyage.Services
   1. This file should end in the suffix Service to indicate it is a service
-2. Add a new interface to Launchpad.Services
+2. Add a new interface to Voyage.Services
   1. This interface will be the contract that the aformentioned class implements.
   2. Define the methods for the service.
 3. Implement in interface in the class